 Similarly, in the study: ‘Thermal-runaway experiments on consumer Li-ion batteries with metal-oxide and olvin-type cathodes’, the first vent, or the opening of the safety vent device of the battery housing occurred at approximately 160 oC*.

-The venting was detected immediately by the Air Quality sensor’s precision pressure sensor, the data from which is shown in the middle graph, below.
+The venting was detected immediately by the Battery Safety Sensor’s precision pressure sensor, the data from which is shown in the middle graph, below.
 A few seconds later, the venting was also detected through the rapid increase in Volatile Organic Compounds and Hydrogen – see the bottom two graphs.

 The application of heat to the cell was immediately ceased following the observation of the first venting event, preventing the cell reaching the temperature that would have triggered the second venting event or rapid thermal runaway.